spenceypantsy1/dsa-sim-group-6-internal-project/README.md

 **To run the database creation notebook:**

-1. Open Jupyter Notebook or JupyterLab.
+1. Open Jupyter Notebook or JupyterLab 🖥️.
 2. Open the `sql-data-exploration-database-creation.ipynb` notebook.
 3. Run the cells sequentially to:
-   - Create the SQLite database (`main.db`).
+   - Create the SQLite database (`main.db`) 🗃️.
    - Populate the database with your data (you can modify the notebook to customize the data source).
    - Generate word clouds based on the content of the database to visualize the data.

-Once the notebook finishes, the `main.db` database and word clouds will be ready.
+Once the notebook finishes, the `main.db` database and word clouds will be ready 🎉.

 ---

 ### Step 2: Run the RAG SQL Langchain Chatbot Notebook

-Once the database is created, the second notebook, `rags-sql-langchain-chat-bot.ipynb`, leverages Langchain to build a chatbot capable of interacting with the SQLite database using natural language queries.
+Once the database is created, the second notebook, `rags-sql-langchain-chat-bot.ipynb`, leverages Langchain to build a chatbot capable of interacting with the SQLite database using natural language queries 💬.

 **To run the chatbot notebook:**

-1. Open Jupyter Notebook or JupyterLab.
+1. Open Jupyter Notebook or JupyterLab 🖥️.
 2. Open the `rags-sql-langchain-chat-bot.ipynb` notebook.
 3. Run the cells sequentially to:
-   - Use Langchain to generate SQL queries based on user input.
+   - Use Langchain to generate SQL queries based on user input 📝.
-   - Execute the generated SQL queries on the `main.db` database.
+   - Execute the generated SQL queries on the `main.db` database 🗃️.
-   - Use OpenAI's GPT to generate human-readable answers based on the query results.
+   - Use OpenAI's GPT to generate human-readable answers based on the query results 💬.
-   - Present the results interactively, powered by Langchain and RAG.
+   - Present the results interactively, powered by Langchain and RAG 🔄.

 ---